jann88/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script switches to the current user
+prints the effective username of the current user